M4ngu/Sweet-Sixteen/README.md

  -i2C via mini jack on front panel and pin header on the back of the module.

-This module is a derivative work of the "16n Faderbank" by Brian Crabtree, Sean Hellfritsch, Tom Armitage, Brian Crabtree, Tom Armitage and Brendon Cassidy.
-CC-BY-SA
 ## Credits
+This is a derivative work of the [16n-faderbank/16n]

 Based on original work by [Brian Crabtree][tehn] and Sean Hellfritsch.
 Minijack MIDI, I2C circuitry and CV outputs by [Tom Armitage][infovore].